DD Chandana: History

-Doordarshan started television broadcasts to Bengaluru in November 1981, before India made its conversion to colour television.
 A regional language satellite channel was launched on 15 August 1991, which became 24 hrs channel on 1 January 2000.
 This channel was commonly known as DD-9 Kannada which came to be later on renamed as "Chandana", on 5 April 2000 which true to its name has been the true cultural ambassador of the State.
-It is the Kannada language satellite channel supported by Doordarshan studios in Bengaluru and Kalaburgi.
-It has entertainment serials, infotainment programmes, news & current affairs, social programmes and film programmes as its major content.
-In terrestrial mode, DD Chandana is available to 81.7% of the population of Karnataka.
-Today Doordarshan Chandana covers an area of 76.2% and population of 82.4%.
+Doordarshan Kendra Bangalore was digitised on 23 October 2008.
+On 18 April 2016, DD Chandana premiered Raita Rathna, India's first interactive/reality talk show dedicated to farmers.
+Doordarshan Kendra Kalaburagi ceased all analogue terrestrial broadcasts on 31 October 2021, fully migrating to digital terrestrial television.